 If you don’t want to bother with spraying and chasing bees around you might want to consider carpenter bee traps.
 Set them up near where the bees are nesting, and the bees will be attracted to the trap.
 They fly in, but they can’t fly out.

-For a lot of homeowners the swarming is the worst thing about carpenter bees.
+For a lot of homeowners, the swarming is the worst thing about carpenter bees.
 If your main concern is simply getting those darn bees away from you so you can sit on your deck in peace then carpenter bee traps are a great option, especially if you are afraid of bees.
-(Even though the guy on the internet tells you they are harmless!)
 Set up the trap at dusk when the bees aren’t active and within a few days the swarming issue should subside.